-The best time to trek is a little after the rains, as the weather is a lot soothing and easy.
+The best time to trek is during the monsoon season a little after the rains, as the weather is a lot soothing and easy.
 Plus the lush green carpet that welcomes you at Visapur fort is worth every penny.
 As we started the trek and walked along the walls for the mighty Visapur Fort.

 I pondered in thought how awesome it is today and how much better would it be in its prime time.
 The royal decoration, chariots and horses.
 Troop movements and troop camp with Shivaji Raje himself standing.
 As from Visapur one could get the entire view of Lohagad fort.
 As both forts are within striking distance, the British army captured Visapur and later also took over Lohagad fort.
 As i write my heart out and read aloud – gives me goose bump.
 Thou summit to Visapur Fort is an excuse it will always call you again and again.